Chrysanthemum stone: Historical development

 The earliest chrysanthemum stone found in China was from the underlying rocks of Liuyang river.
-According to the records in Liuyang county annals, during the reign of emperor Qianlong of the Qing dynasty, a man called Ouxifan accidentally found chrysanthemum stone.
+According to the records in Liuyang county annals, during the reign of the Qianlong Emperor of the Qing dynasty, a man called Ouxifan accidentally found chrysanthemum stone.

 Chrysanthemum stone is collected and exhibited in the state guesthouse, China art museum, Hunan art museum, etc. Also, great Chairman Mao, revolutionary martyr Tan sitong and others- among other favorite things- have used the chrysanthemum stone.
 These items are now displayed in the memorial hall.

-According to records, in the ancient China, some people found chrysanthemum stone and for a while, it spread as a strange thing.
-Chrysanthemum stone is a delicate, lifelike, white, crystal chrysanthemum lined with black matrix, rock background color, fully showing the magic of natural creation.
-If carved into handicrafts, it is even more exquisite and cherished by the successive dynasties, officials, and rich businessmen as a collection or gift of good products.

 In 1915, the Panamanian World Expo- the exhibition of chrysanthemum stone carvings- surprised the world, the "stones can bloom" won the "rare treasures gold award" and has been preserved in the United Nations Museum.
 In 1959, during the founding of the people's Republic of China, the people of Liuyang presented a huge three-dimensional sculpture "Shi Jusen Mountain" to the Great Hall of the people in Beijing for viewing by the people of all ethnic groups.
 From 1997 to 1999, the whole country rejoiced, celebrating the return of Hong Kong and Macao.
 Liuyang people specially created two commemorative chrysanthemum stone carvings dedicated to the Hong Kong and MSAR governments.

 Because the formation of chrysanthemum stone requires specific physical and chemical conditions, and time, the number of chrysanthemum stone is very small in nature and rare in the world, so the related industry of chrysanthemum stone belongs to a typical resource-constrained industry.
-It is reported that Liuyang Yonghe Town contains chrysanthemum stone flowers in its complete shape, rich petal levels, a large diameter of up to 50 cm, dense stone, and excellent quality.
-But now, the quality and yield of chrysanthemum in Yonghe Town have decreased.
-The density of chrysanthemum is not as good as before and the hardness, texture and purity of the flowers have also decreased.

-If scientific mining methods are adopted, even the natural resources of chrysanthemum stone will not dry up in a hundred years.
-But if human beings continue to do so blindly, Liuyang will face the depletion of chrysanthemum stone resources in decades.